asreview/paper-megameta-postprocessing-screeningresults/README.md

 1. Open the `pre-processing.Rproject` in Rstudio;
 2. Open `scrips/change_test_file_names.R` and run the script.
 The test files will now have the same file names as those of the empirical data.
 3. Continue with **Running the complete pipeline**.

+#### Results of the test data
+To check whether the pipeline worked correctly on the test data, check the following values in the output:

+- Within the `crossref_doi_retrieval.ipynb` script 33/38 doi's should be retrieved.
+- After deduplication in `master_script_deduplication.R` the total number of relevant papers (sum of the values in the composite_label column) should be 20.
+- After running the quality_check function in  `master_script_quality_check.R` the number of changed labels should be:
+  - Quality check 1: 6
+  - Quality check 2: 6

 ### Empirical Data